dmd-program/dmd-300-master/design-project-2/project-2-interview.md

 Cultivating a network of professional contacts is invaluable for professional development, and getting to know people online or IRL can contextualize your work in a community.
 Be courteous in all communications with your interview subject.
 Give them adequate time to reply and review your work.

-If you can't someone like the examples suggested above, you may interview a friend or family member but please reach out to someone else first.
+If you can't someone like the examples suggested above, you may interview a friend or family member, but please reach out to someone else first!

 Meet with your subject in person or with Zoom, Teams, Google Meet, or other synchronous video app. \(If this is not feasible, please contact your instructor.\)